imonce/hexo_backup/source/_posts/Blockchain-Tutorial-I-What-is-blockchain.md

 # Brief History

+- 1983, David Chaum first proposed to use encryption technology in digital cash
+- 1998, Wei Dai's B coin first introduced the idea of creating currency by solving calculation problems and decentralized consensus, but the proposal did not give a specific method to achieve decentralized consensus.
+- 2005, Hal Finney introduced the concept of "reusable proof of work" (RPOW), which uses the idea of b-coin and the hash cash problem proposed by Adam Baker to create cryptology currency.
+However, this concept is once again lost in idealization because it relies on trusted computing as the back end.
 - May/2007, Nakamoto Satoshi started the Bitcoin project
 - August/2008, Nakamoto Satoshi registered domain name bitcoin.org
 - 31/Obtober/2008, Nakamoto Satoshi sent an email to all members of a cryptography mailing list entitled "bitcoin: peer-to-peer e-cash thesis."